immutant/immutant.org/news/2012-02-16-clustering.md

     $ lein immutant deploy

+Because both Immutants are monitoring the same deployment directory, this should trigger both to deploy the app.

-Then watch the output of the shells in which your Immutant servers are running.
+Now watch the output of the shells in which your Immutants are running.
 You should see the daemon start up on only one of them, but both should be receiving messages.
 This is the automatic load balancing of message consumers.